GroupM Marketing Analytics Case Competition

 New York, NY 10018

-Members of the 1st Place team will be guaranteed interviews for internship and full-time positions with GroupM.
+- Members of the 1st place team will be guaranteed interviews for internship and full-time positions with Mindshare (within the GroupM family of companies).

-Individuals from other teams may be identified for interviews as well by GroupM.
+- Individuals from other teams may be identified for interviews as well by Mindshare/ GroupM.

-A special networking party at GroupM will be organized for all finalists.
+- Special Networking party will be organized for all finalists at GroupM

 General Case Competition Rules: